 - Saves energy

-- Helps create new well-paying jobs in the recycling and manufacturing industries in the United States
+- Helps create jobs in the recycling and manufacturing industries in the United States

 Recycling includes the three steps below, which create a continuous loop, represented by the familiar recycling symbol.